GfSE/SAF-Specification/viewpoints/Operational-Performer-Viewpoint.md

 * What partys of the organization, enterprise, or operational entity are needed to achieve an intended operational capability?
 * Which Operational Performer will operate or run the system?
 ## Presentation
-A block definition diagram (BDD) depicting Operational Performers. and their relations in terms of decomposition or generalization at a level of detail required for the understanding and analysis.
+A block definition diagram (BDD) featuring Operational Performers. and their relations in terms of decomposition or generalization at a level of detail required for problem understanding and analysis.
 Note: Identified Stakeholders are related to Operational Performers if appropriate.

 ## Profile Model Reference